baloian/marcal/README.md

-# Financial Market Calendar
+# Stock Market Calendar
-**MarCal** is a TypeScript library that provides market calendar for stock trading applications.
+**MarCal** is a TypeScript library that provides a stock market calendar for stock trading applications.
-For now, **MarCal** only supports the New York Stock Exchange (NYSE) calendar for the years 2023, 2024 and 2025.
+For now, it provides the calendar for the years `2023`, `2024` and `2025`.

+Note that all the U.S. stock exchanges open at the same time.
+The three major stock exchanges NYSE, NASDAQ, and the American Stock Exchange synchronize opening times.

 ## Install